bvds/andes/docs/guides/manager_guide/README.md

 ### Configure VPN Service

+{@img SpaceMgrCfgVPN.png}

 To configure a VPN service:

  1. Click the Plus icon
  2. Specify a Service Name for the display on the VPN Services tab